Gerry Rafferty: Disappearance

 In 2008, Rafferty moved away from California and briefly rented a home in Ireland, where his drinking soon became a problem again.
 In July that year, he flew to London, where he stayed in the five-star Westbury Hotel in Mayfair and began a four-day drinking binge during which he extensively damaged his room.
 Speaking to The Independent newspaper later, the hotel's director commented: "It was such a shame.
 In person, Mr Rafferty was a really nice man, he kept himself to himself and didn't bother the other guests but he was clearly on a downward spiral.
 He was in self-destruct mode."

 There were conflicting reports about what happened next.
 The newspaper Scotland on Sunday reported that Rafferty had been asked to leave the hotel and had then checked himself into St Thomas' Hospital suffering from a chronic liver condition, brought on by heavy drinking.
 The same report claimed that on 1 August 2008, Rafferty had disappeared, leaving his belongings behind, and that the hospital had filed a missing persons report.
 No such missing persons report existed.

 On 17 February 2009, The Guardian reported that Rafferty was in hiding in the south of England, being cared for by a friend.
 Subsequently, Rafferty's spokesperson Paul Charles told The Independent that he had been in touch with Rafferty a fortnight previously and that he was alive and well but had no plans to either record or tour.
 This was contradicted by a report in The Daily Telegraph on the following day, which quoted a statement his solicitors made to Channel 4 News: "Contrary to reports, Gerry is extremely well and has been living in Tuscany for the last six months... he continues to compose and record new songs and music... and he hopes to release a new album of his most recent work in the summer of this year [2009]."
 The album, titled Life Goes On, was released in November 2009.

 After leaving St Thomas' Hospital, and while claiming he was in Tuscany, he was moving from one London hotel to another.
 During this time, he met Enzina Fuschini, an Italian artist living in Dorset.
 Rafferty and Fuschini rented a large home together in Upton, near Poole.
-Fuschini claims she cared for the singer during 2009 and tried to help him overcome his alcoholism, and that he proposed to her at the Ritz Hotel in Paris on Christmas Eve that year.
+Fuschini said she cared for the singer during 2009 and tried to help him overcome his alcoholism, and that he proposed to her at the Ritz Hotel in Paris on Christmas Eve that year.